Interviews with children.

 • (40 points) Final course deliverables.
 For each team, uploaded to our class Box or Google Drive folder and presented in class: a paper, a poster, a design diary, and a video.
 Four students will work together as a team; however, each member of the team will be chiefly responsible for one of the four key deliverables, and will be graded for this component.
 The student working on the design diary will also be chiefly responsible (and graded) for the section of the paper reporting on the iterative development of the prototype.
 Team members will make her or his assignment clear to the instructor for the purpose of grading by uploading her/his work with file name in this format: Team1_Poster_CharlesEames.
 Posters, papers, and design diaries are printed on one-sided paper and each sheet is pinned-up for exhibition.
 See the course's grading rubric [link].
 A student peer-review evaluation form [link] will be used, and peer reviews will be considered in assigning the grade.

 More about the four deliverables for this course, submitted by each team of 4:

-(1) A written, printed paper [my guide] communicating the iterative, human-centered design process for an interactive artifact developed in-groups of three.
+(1) A paper [my guide] communicating the iterative, human-centered design process for an interactive artifact developed in-groups of three.
 You are not reporting on all ideation strategies, data gathering techniques, and evaluation methods; only those that make the most cohesive, compelling reporting of your design process.This paper will adhere to the requirements for a "Provocations or Work-in-Progress" paper submission to the conference DIS (Designing Interactive Systems), using the required paper template.

-(2) A printed poster [Format: A1 portrait.; my guide] communicating the basic content of the same paper.
+(2) A poster [printed 30" wide x 40" high for the in-class exhibition; my guide] communicating the basic content of the same paper.

-(3) A printed design diary [example from previous class] containing [a] weekly photographs of your team's developing prototype, with a written description of what was learned from the research study (or studies) performed that week that informed its development (this is a one page document); [b] the final prototype carefully photographed (including a “the money shot” and a photo of the prototype in which all components of the prototype are labeled.
+(3) A design diary [example from previous class] containing [a] weekly photographs of your team's developing prototype, with a written description of what was learned from the research study (or studies) performed that week that informed its development (this is a one page document); [b] the final prototype carefully photographed (including a “the money shot” and a photo of the prototype in which all components of the prototype are labeled.